saltstack/salt/doc/topics/tutorials/walkthrough.rst

     Before diving into the state system, a brief overview of how states are constructed will make many of the concepts clearer.
-Salt states are based on data modeling, and build on a low level data structure that is used to exeute each state function.
+Salt states are based on data modeling, and build on a low level data structure that is used to execute each state function.
 Then more logical layers are built on top of each other.
 The high layers of the state system which this tutorial will cover consists of everything that needs to be known to use states, the two high layers covered here are the `sls` layer and the highest layer